agraef/aur-pkgbuilds/README.md

 # aur-pkgbuilds
-Issue tracker for my AUR PKGBUILDs (cf. https://aur.archlinux.org/packages/?SeB=m&amp;K=aggraef).
+Please use the issue tracker to report any issues with my [AUR PKGBUILDs](https://aur.archlinux.org/packages/?SeB=m&K=aggraef).